koyan04/customer-management-portal/README.md

 Important notes and limitations:

-Note about release selection: both installers (the Linux `scripts/install.sh` and the Windows `scripts/install-windows.ps1` helper) prefer to download the latest semantic-release tag when available (for example `v1.2.3` or `1.2.3`) and intentionally avoid common prerelease tags like `-rc`, `-beta`, or `-alpha`.
-To force a specific ref, set `CMP_CHECKOUT_REF` for the Linux installer or pass `-CheckoutRef <ref>` to the PowerShell helper.
+Note about release selection: the Linux installer (`scripts/install.sh`) automatically fetches and installs the latest semantic-release tag from GitHub (for example `v1.2.3` or `1.2.3`) and intentionally avoids common prerelease tags like `-rc`, `-beta`, or `-alpha`.
+To force a specific ref, set `CMP_CHECKOUT_REF` environment variable.
+The Windows `scripts/install-windows.ps1` helper can be configured with `-CheckoutRef <ref>` to download a specific version.

 - The Windows helper does not attempt to install PostgreSQL or perform full TLS automation.
 Installing Postgres on Windows is environment-specific; for production we recommend using a managed database or installing Postgres separately.
 - For TLS on Windows consider using win-acme (https://www.win-acme.com/) to obtain Let's Encrypt certificates, or use Cloudflare Origin Certificates combined with a reverse proxy (IIS, Nginx, Caddy) that terminates TLS.